 You must take several steps to treat fungal acne.
 Start by using a chemical exfoliant on the skin to keep dead skin out of your pores.
 Wearing breathable, natural fabrics will also prevent the buildup of yeast, as will showering after your workouts (or any good sweat)!
 You may need to try over-the-counter fungus treatments or see a dermatologist if the problem is too severe.

 Now that you know how to treat bacterial acne and fungal acne, it's just a matter of purchasing the right treatments.
-It’s as easy as trying this natural blemish treatment to help you get started!
+Fungal acne home remedies are as easy as trying this natural fungal acne treatment.